mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 nginx-demo      NodePort    10.111.4.12     <none>          80:31552/TCP    6s
 ```

-Now we should now be able to access our NGINX web server by going to the IP address of the node on which the pod was scheduled, followed by the port number that was associated with the service:
+We should now be able to access our NGINX web server by going to the IP address of whichever node in the cluster (even the VIP for that matter), followed by the port number that was associated with the service:

 ![The NGINX web server on node talos-demo-01](./img/nginx-webpage.webp)